 A different analogy would be a light bulb vs. a torch, which represent an omni-directional antenna and a directional antenna.

-Although signal reception becomes narrower with increased antenna gain, a common technique is to use diversity receiver to have multiple antennas working together, constantly checking signal strength of each antenna and pick the one with the strongest signal.
-This way we have more range and also covers a wider angle.
+Although signal reception becomes narrower with increased antenna gain, a common technique is to use a diversity receiver.
+It allows multiple antennas working together, constantly checking signal strength of each antenna and pick the one with the strongest signal.
+This way we have longer range and wider coverage.

 A radiation pattern of the hypothetical isotropic antenna at 0db gain.
 It’s a nearly perfect sphere in both vertical and horizontal axis.

-This is a standard omnidirectional 3dB rubber duck antenna.
+This is a standard omni-directional 3dB rubber duck antenna.
 Notice it has significant signal loss on the top and bottom (90/270 degree).
 Similar radiation pattern applies to most omni-directional FPV antennas out there.

 In 3D this radiation pattern looks like a doughnut :)

-And here we have an even higher gain Patch directional antenna at 8dB.
-As you can see majority of the signal are focus on 1 direction to the right just as we expected from a directional antenna.
+And here we have a directional antenna of 8dB (a patch antenna).
+As you can see, majority of the signal are focus on one direction to the right (0 degree) just as we expected from a directional antenna.
 But we are not getting much signal on the other direction (180 degree).